(formerly known as the Research Data Archive or RDA)

 The Technical Solution and Resilience

-The PI will need to complete the Application Form, detailing the amount of storage required, giving a brief description of what the project is about, supplying funding information, and explaining why the data should be archived and for how long.
-Applicants must also specify any special requirements or conditions; this being particularly relevant if the data to be archived contains sensitive personal or commercial content or if particular confidentiality or security restrictions apply.
-Finally, each applicant will be asked to confirm the RDA meets the requirements of the project’s Data Management Plan.
+The PI will need to complete the Application Form, giving a brief description explaining why the data should be archived and the minimum retention period.
+Applicants must also specify any special requirements or conditions; this being particularly relevant if the data to be archived contains sensitive, personal or commercial content or if particular confidentiality or security restrictions apply.
+Finally, each applicant will be asked to confirm the BEAR Archive meets the requirements of the project’s Data Management Plan.
 Note that as an archive solution, the data will be removed from the active storage system and access to the data in future will require a request via the IT Service Desk.

-Central University funding provides a default allocation for the archive requirements of projects i.e. for storage capacity to retain and make available the data associated with published research.
-The default provides for the first 1 TB of data though extra capacity is available for exceptional requirements.
-In this case, a charge will be made so funding for additional space should be directly included in the research bid.
-Click here for a guide to archive storage costs and suggested wording to include in bids
+The University funds a reasonable allocation for the archive requirements of projects i.e. for storage capacity to retain and make available the data associated with research projects.
+However, IT Services reserves the right to charge for exceptional requirements i.e. more than 20TBs.
+Funding for additional space should be directly included in the research bid.
+Sample text for an application is as follows: